 3. Visit Fort Scratchley

-Located within a few minutes walk from the city centre.
-Fort Scratchley towers over the foreshore offering incredible, 360 degree views of the region with a chance of spotting dolphins and whales in the pacific ocean!
+Located within a few minutes walk from the city center, Fort Scratchley towers over the foreshore offering incredible, 360-degree views of the region with a chance of spotting dolphins and whales in the Pacific Ocean!

-This site was important as it not only provided protection for the harbour, the city and the whole of New South Wales during World War II, but it was also the site for the first european coal mine in Australia, built by convict labour.
+This site was important as it not only provided protection for the harbor, the city, and the whole of New South Wales during World War II, but it was also the site for the first European coal mine in Australia, built by convict labor.

-Afterwards, walk down to Nobbys Beach to dip your toes in the sand and see a different view of Fort Scratchley.
-Continue to Nobbys Headland to check out the lighthouse and rocks of the breakwall!
+Afterward, walk down to Nobbys Beach (map) to dip your toes in the sand and see a different view of Fort Scratchley.
+Continue to Nobbys Head (map) to check out the lighthouse and rocks of the breakwall!

 4. Take a Dip in Bogey Hole

-Basically a naturally formed version of Newcastle’s popular ocean baths, this was by far my favorite thing I did while I was in Newcastle, and I highly recommend it if you’re planning a trip!
+Bogey Hole (map) is a naturally formed version of Newcastle’s popular ocean baths, and this was by far my favorite thing I did while I was in Newcastle, and I highly recommend it if you’re planning a trip!

-To visit, make your way south from Nobbys Beach and walk along “the Bathers Way”, the path that connects all the beaches of Newcastle’s coast.
+To visit, make your way south from Nobbys Beach and walk along the Bathers Way (map), the path that connects all the beaches of Newcastle’s coast.

-After walking the length of Newcastle Beach, you will descend a staircase along a cliff side walkway to the ocean.
+After walking the length of Newcastle Beach (map), you will descend a staircase along a cliffside walkway to the ocean.
 A naturally formed ocean pool sits below, and all that protects you from the sea is a railing.

 Swimming and soaking in Bogey Hole feels like you are surrounded by the unpredictability, power and beauty of nature, even on a calm day.

 On rough days, ocean water can rush into the Bogey Hole making it unsafe to swim at high tide.
-If you don’t feel confident in taking a dip here, walk back up the Beach to the northern end where you will find the Newcastle Ocean Baths.
+If you don’t feel confident taking a dip here, walk back up the beach to the northern end where you will find the Newcastle Ocean Baths (map).

 5. Stroll the Newcastle Memorial Walk